JujuAdams/Dynamo/docs/4.0/gml-functions.md

 - Dot notation for variable access in structs/instances
 - Square bracket notation for array value access

-Tokens for macros, GML constants, assets etc. can be added by calling `DynamoScriptEnvSetToken()` and `DynamoScriptEnvSetTokenFunction()`.
+Custom tokens can be added by calling `DynamoScriptEnvSetToken()` and `DynamoScriptEnvSetTokenFunction()`.
 Please see those functions for more information.

 !> All assets will be available for reference in the GML parser.
 As this represents a substantial security weakness, be sure to disable Dynamo for production builds by setting the configuration macro `DYNAMO_ENABLED` to `false`.